hbrc-fpga-class/class-material/presentation.md

 ![130% center](./images/cpuarch_no.png)

-* But an FPGA can be used to _implement_ "soft core" CPUs
+* But an FPGA can be used to _implement_ CPUs (known as "soft cores")
 ---

 # What's _Inside_ an FPGA?

 ![center](./images/logiccircuit.png)

 * Is it a big collection of AND / OR / NOT / NOR / NAND / NOR gates?
+Perhaps even a _gate array_ of sorts?

 ---
 # What's _Inside_ an FPGA?